 Golden Rules

-2. Always ship fresh cuttings material and healthy plants.
+3. Always ship fresh cuttings material and healthy plants.
 This is the golden rule and there is no alternative.
-In my experience, shipping the freshest and healthiest material results in the least amount of issues.
-If there is a doubt, don't sell it.
+Shipping the freshest and healthiest material results in the least amount of issues.
+A good rule of thumb is, if there is doubt about anything, don't sell it.

 Pricing